Enichan/Arenas/README.md

 ## Potential future work

 - More arena-specific generic collections like Dictionary/HashSet
+- Easy object pool for arenas, because arenas do cause some allocations
 - Arena-specific string type
+- ManagedObject struct which exists purely to store references to managed objects in arenas?
 - Custom per-arena tracing GC?

 ## Should I use this in production?